-Approved by: Governing Board
+Approved by: Governing Board Date: 8.5.2024

-Last reviewed on:
+Previously Reviewed: : 3.5.2023

-Next review due by: May 2022
+Next review due by: May 2025

 Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Heckington St. Andrew's C of E Primary School about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.